-The “writing” stage is often called drafting.
-When you draft, you should be focused mainly on ideas, rather than worrying too much about your grammar.
-Use your outline as you draft to make sure you don't lose your focus.
+The writing stage is often called drafting.
+When you draft, you should focus on ideas, rather than worrying about grammar.
+Use an outline as you draft so that you don't lose focus.

 Tip: Get it on Paper

-One of the challenges we often have as writers is overcoming the belief that what we write needs to be good.
-The first draft is exactly that.
-It's a first version.
+As a writer, you must overcome the belief that everything you write has to be perfect.
+The first draft is exactly that, a draft.
+It should be improved upon and revised multiple times.
 Every time you come back to the essay to work on it, it will improve.

 Watch this video clip of artists creating marble sculptures.
 Writing is a similar creative process.
-You need an outline, a clear idea of what you want it to be at the end.
-However, the first steps of the creation are very general.
-It isn't until later in the process when details come in.
+You need an outline and a clear idea of what you want your essay to be at the end.
+Keep in mind that the first steps of the creation process are very general.
+It isn't until later in the process that fine details are added.

-So, when you are writing, think of the early drafts as the big cuts of marble.
-You don't need to worry as much about specific word choice or getting the grammar just right.
-Your focus should be getting the shape of the essay, the general ideas and organization.
+When you are writing, think of your early drafts as the big cuts of marble.
+You don't need to worry about word choice or getting the grammar just right.
+Your focus should be getting the shape of the essay, the general ideas, and the organization.

-You should not simply paste several quotes together into one body paragraph.
+When you are writing, you should not cut and paste several quotes into one body paragraph.
 Consider which pieces of your quotes are necessary to support and develop the topic sentence.
 This means that some pieces of quotes may be unnecessary because they don’t support the topic sentence.
-It’s also okay to divide large quotes into smaller quotes that focus on smaller ideas.

 After you use a quote, don’t simply summarize it; remember to justify or clarify the reason for using the quote.